supermt/YCSB/README.md

 There are two different action in YCSB, if you want to test the write performance or operations need preceeding data like updates, use `load` operation to generate the basic dataset, and test the read performance in `run` operation

+# How to combine the RocksDB I modified into YCSB?

+Just copy the jar file I mentioned in `Step 1.` above into the directory `YCSB/rocksdb/target/dependency` and remove the old ones.
+And remember! **Make sure the version is the same.**